monL/swift-react-redux/README.md

 ### See the application in your browser
 Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser (the port number might be different if there is another process running at port:3000)

 The page will reload if you make edits.<br>